-Visual Art 60 minutes per week
+Visual Art

 In addition to core curriculum initiatives, various other initiatives support Saskatchewan Education's curriculum development.
 These include gender equity, Indian and Métis curriculum perspectives and resource-based learning.
 These initiatives can be viewed as principles which guide the development of curricula as well as instruction in the classroom.
 The initiatives outlined in the following statements have been integrated throughout this curriculum guide.